Harkhymadhe/CassavaDisease/README.md

 ### Overview

 ---

 This project explores the design and training of convolutional neural networks for predicting cassava diseases.
-To achieve this,  prerained CNN models were leveraged, such as VGG and ResNet.
+To achieve this,  pretrained CNN models were leveraged, such as VGG and ResNet.

 Different options were leveraged for deployment, including: